The Perfect 3 Days In Rome Itinerary

 Day 2 PM: Borghese Gallery

 One of my personal favorite art museums in the world is the Borghese Gallery, and trust me, I’m not exaggerating.
-The museum houses an incredible collection of masterpieces set in a stunning villa adorned with frescoes and marble.

-To visit the Borghese Gallery, it’s important to make a reservation well in advance.
+To visit the Borghese Gallery, it’s important to pre-book a ticket well in advance.
+They only allow a limited number of visitors every two hours, so it’s important to plan ahead.

-The ground floor of the Borghese Gallery is home to a plethora of perfectly arranged masterpieces.
 The sculptures by Bernini, who is often credited with inventing the Baroque style, are the main attraction.
 The most beautiful pieces include The Rape of Persephone, Apollo and Daphne, and David.

 Piazza del Popolo